nhinojos/cryptazon/README.md

 ### Background
 There are a plentiful amount of apps to track amazon products for price changes.
 Similarliy, you can use apps or view websites that track the price changes of every modern cryptocurrency.
 I am interested in conjoining both fields here, tracking who the value of an amazon product in terms of chosen cryptocurrencies.
 ### Goal
 Track the price of a given Amazon product in multiple cryptocurrencies.
+Notifies user when pricepoint is below a specificed threshold.
 ### Criteria
 - Tracks Amazon product's price through webscraping.
 - Displays the costs in any cryptocurrency of choice using realtime data from Coinbase API.